bogwi/sarpro/README.md

 1. **ML Pipeline Preparation**: Use CLI batch mode to process large collections of Sentinel-1 data into consistent formats
 2. **Quality Assessment**: Use GUI for initial data exploration and parameter tuning
 3. **Custom Integration**: Use the library API for specialized processing chains or integration with existing systems

+### About using reprojection or not
+Setting reprojection to `--target-crs none` or ommiting it preserves native geometry just as it is packed in the SAFE product.

+#### When native/no-reprojection is useful:
+- Quantitative workflows that avoid resampling:
+    - Change detection/ratios on same-orbit, same-processing GRDs handled by an external co-registration/RDTC step.
+    - Preserving radiometry/speckle statistics (no interpolation).
+- Downstream processing that performs proper RDTC later (don’t warp twice).
+- Performance/throughput and reproducibility of pixel values for ML feature engineering.
+- Quicklooks where map-accurate alignment is not required.

 ## Requirements